jarofgreen/event-website-template/_posts/2024-02-19-example-blog-post.md

 title:  "Example Blog Post!"
 ---

-This is a example blog post
+This is an example blog post

+TOUSE Change this to a blog post introducing your new site (or something else)